LOOKING FOR HELP? GO TO THE SOCIETY OF ST. VINCENT de PAUL

 Gallery of Photos (Above top to bottom):

-SVdP teams up with local farms; SVdP fundraiser walk; inside SVDP’s new pantry and food donations; Thanksgiving donations and faith formation volunteers; a high school student volunteer during our local food drive; the food pantry building; blessing/unveiling of the 2018 new pantry with Ursula Nowak, Karen Boyce and pastor Fr.
-Mark Mahoney.
+SVdP teams up with local farms; SVdP fundraiser walk; inside SVdP’s new pantry and food donations; Thanksgiving donations and faith formation volunteers; a high school student volunteer during our local food drive; the food pantry building; blessing/unveiling of the 2018 new pantry with Ursula Nowak, Karen Boyce.